I

 Supporting a loved one with OCD or any form of neurodivergence requires an empathetic and understanding approach.
 Actively listening and encouraging open communication without judgment allows them to express their feelings and thoughts freely.
 Being patient and understanding during difficult times is also vital, as well as education about OCD, enabling others to understand the symptoms, triggers, and challenges individuals face.

-How Unique Community Services Supports the Neurodiversity Movement
+About Unique Community Services

 Print the arcicle